shreyashkl/practiceproject/readme.txt

-Practice project to learn details about git
+Practice project to learn details about git.

+See added changes.